Dutch Apple Pie

 - What is the difference between a Dutch, French and German apple pie?
 A Dutch apple pie has a simple apple filling and is topped with a simple streusel.
 A French apple pie has a custard apple filling along with a crumb topping, while a German apple pie is an open face pie with heavy cream in the filling.

-- How to tell when your Dutch apple pie is done.
+- How to tell when your apple crumble pie is done.
 The best way to tell when your pie is done is when the filling is bubbling through.
 At this point, the pie has reached its appropriate internal temperature and is cooked through.

-- Can you freeze Dutch apple pie?
+- Can you freeze apple crumble pie?
 Yes, once the pie is completely cooled, wrap in plastic wrap and foil, label, and store in the freezer for up to 3 months.
 Loosely cover with foil and reheat from frozen at 325F for about an hour, removing the foil during the last 15 minutes.

 You might also like: